Kikketer/arcade-vikingsoffour/README.md

 - Add the "press now to load" sprite
 - Add the "kraken" timer, you must row to the finish before it gets you
+- Allow to play with only 2 players
+    - 2 player - the game is "just" beatable with perfect rowing
+    - 4 player - you have some freedom to fail due to how fast you move

 ## Crazy Idea Pile